 - If we have a higher-level -gN, -gN -gsplit-dwarf will supposedly decrease the amount of debugging information.
 This happens with GCC -g3.

 The non-orthogonality has confused many users.
-This patch fixes the
+GCC 11 will change the semantics

-- If there is a g_Group, allow split DWARF.
-(There are still conditions split DWARF is disabled if it is not beneficial: -g0, -gline-directives-only, -g1 -fno-split-dwarf-inlining)
+- If there is a g_Group, allow split DWARF if useful: (not one of the following: -g0, -gline-directives-only, -g1 -fno-split-dwarf-inlining)

 - Otherwise, no-op.

 To restore the original behavior, replace -gsplit-dwarf with -gsplit-dwarf -g.